New Server Rack Cabinets for SCADA Technologies

 Technical Foundation

 The meeting highlighted how the technical foundation is being developed for the next era in SCADA and rackmount enclosures by proxy.
-The IntelliGrid Vision exemplifies new infrastructure for electrical delivery.
+IntelliGrid Vision exemplifies new infrastructure for electrical delivery.
 This will integrate advancements in electronics, computing and communications.
 The idea is to meet the energy needs of the new digital era.

 Consider:

-Keeping pace with the ever changing tech landscape so that your components work in the way they were designed is our number one priority.
+Keeping pace with the ever-changing tech landscape so that your components work in the way they were designed is our number one priority.

 SCADA and Analytical Software: Proactive and Cost Efficient